Teachers, Authors, Speakers, Writers And Experts!

 I knew there was a very large market still to be tapped (and still is), but I didn’t have a way to reach them all around the world effectively.
 I decided to sell the business rather than continue to work on growing it.

-More recently I have worked on CrankyAds, an ad network that connects website owners with advertisers, using our custom built ad serving technology.
+More recently I worked on CrankyAds, an ad network that connects website owners with advertisers, using our custom built ad serving technology.

 Now that you know what many-to-many is, why it’s superior to other models and how it can lead to billion dollar businesses, you can contemplate your own ideas.